syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 The [TextMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_TextMemberPath) and [DisplayMemberPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownListBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownListBase_DisplayMemberPath) properties of `ComboBox` control specify the property path, by which the searching must be done when a custom data is bound to the `ItemsSource` property.

 `TextMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the selection box portion of the `ComboBox` control.
 The default value is `String.Empty`.
+When `TextMemberPath` is `null` or `string.Empty`, searching will be performed based on `DisplayMemberPath`.
+When both the properties have a `null` or `string.Empty` value, searching will be performed based on the class name with namespace of the item.

 `DisplayMemberPath` - Specifies the property path, by which the searching must be done when user input is received in the drop-down portion of the `ComboBox` control.
 The default value is `String.Empty`.